 Ruth E. Fisher is a partner in the Century City office of Gibson, Dunn & Crutcher.
 She is a member of the firm’s Corporate Department and Co-Chair of its Media, Entertainment and Technology Practice Group.
-Ms. Fisher has been named by Chambers and Partners as a Leading Media and Entertainment: Transactional Lawyer in California and one of the top 100 “Power Lawyers” by the Hollywood Reporter for 2007 through 2012.
+Ms. Fisher has been named by Chambers and Partners as a Leading Media and Entertainment: Transactional Lawyer in California and one of the top 100 “Power Lawyers” by the Hollywood Reporter from 2007-2012 and in 2014.
 Since 2009, she has consistently been selected for inclusion in The Best Lawyers in America® in the fields of Entertainment Law – Music and Media Law.
 Ms. Fisher has also been recognized as one of the city’s top entertainment lawyers by the Los Angeles Business Journal in its 2010 list of “Who’s Who in L.A.”
 The Daily Journal named her as one of “California’s Top 100 Lawyers” in 2008, 2010, 2012 and 2013 and one of the “Top Women Lawyers” from 2011 through 2014 and one of “California’s Top 100 Lawyers” in 2008, 2010, 2012 and 2013.
 Ms. Fisher was also selected as a California Lawyer of the Year for 2008 by California Lawyer magazine.

 Ruth regularly represents multi-media studios, interactive companies, entertainment related technology companies, software companies and other content providers in connection with mergers and acquisitions, including the acquisition and disposition of film libraries and music catalogs; content licensors and licensees in distribution, licensing, affiliation and retransmission agreements; and various companies in connection with investments in and the financing of entertainment-related entities.
 She also has significant expertise with joint ventures in the entertainment and technology arenas, including joint ventures for the purpose of television and motion picture production and distribution, technology development and deployment, Internet-based music distribution and VOD motion picture distribution.